Here are ten hand-picked and carefully curated recommendations to give you an uplifting dose of wisdom and inspiration:

 VI.

-A documentary I’ve watched: The Thin Blue Line (Errol Morris, 1988) — It’s a classic…it’s just a great example of how powerfully the truth comes across when it isn’t forced, when you’re not being told what to think but you the viewer put the pieces together and arrive at the truth.
+A documentary I’ve watched: The Thin Blue Line (Errol Morris, 1988) — It’s a classic and a great example of how powerfully the truth comes across when it isn’t shoved down your throat.
+It really shows how much more powerful a story can be when it trusts you to engage with it and think for yourself.

 VII.